MENU

 Senchadō Brewing Process

-Tea Quantity: Measure out the desired amount of sencha leaves.
+Wash/Warm the Dishes: Begin by rinsing your teapot and cups with hot water.
+This warms the vessels and helps maintain the temperature of the tea during brewing.
+Measure out the desired amount of sencha leaves.
 Generally, use between 2 to 7 grams, with 5 grams being a common choice, for about 120-200 ml of water.
 The precise amount can vary based on personal preference and the tea used.

-Heat Water: Prepare fresh, filtered water and heat it to the appropriate temperature:
+Prepare fresh, filtered water and heat it to the appropriate temperature:

 - For most green teas, aim for 50-75 degrees Celsius.